kaizhang/SnapATAC2/docs/install.md

-Once you have cmake and the Rust compiler properly installed, clone the source code repository and go to the `snapatac2-python` directory, use `pip install .` or `python setup.py install` to install the package.
+Once you have cmake and the Rust compiler properly installed, clone the source code repository and go to the `snapatac2-python` directory, use `pip install .` to install the package.

 ```
 git clone https://github.com/kaizhang/SnapATAC2.git